AndreaMichielon/spyoncino/README.md

 - Interactive Telegram bot with instant notifications
 - Smart GIF generation with temporal sampling and compression
 - Automatic storage cleanup with configurable retention
-- **Secure multi-user access control with password-based setup**
+- Secure multi-user access control with password-based setup
-- **Well-organized YAML configuration with separate secrets file**
+- Well-organized YAML configuration with separate secrets file

 ## Quick Start

+1. **Grab the project** – Clone the repo or download the latest release.
+2. **Have your Telegram bot token ready** – You will add it during setup.
+3. **Run the launcher** – It bootstraps everything for you and starts Spyoncino.

+> 💡 The launcher is fully automated.
+Sit back and watch while it checks Python, sets up UV, creates the environment, installs PyTorch, and launches the app.

 ### Prerequisites
+- Internet connection *(the launcher fetches Python 3.12+ and dependencies automatically if needed)*
-- Python 3.12+, 2GB RAM, 1GB storage
+- 2GB RAM, 1GB storage
 - USB webcam or IP camera
 - Telegram bot token from [@BotFather](https://t.me/botfather)